 Most people aren’t particularly confident in giving orals or public speaking in general.
 I began year 7 as a shy girl scoring a lousy 50% in her first English oral.
 It wasn’t until later on that I realised; even though I can write an amazing piece, it was my delivery and nerves that failed me.
 In year 9, I entered my first public speaking competition, and have been participating in such competitions ever since.
 I may not have won those, but it got me comfortable standing in front of people without shaking like someone with hypothermia.
 Now, I am achieving A+ on my oral assessments and am even on the SRC as Student Action Captain due to a great captaincy speech.
 Don't forget to also check out Our Ultimate Guide to Oral Presentations for everything you need to know for Oral Presentations.

 A few tips on writing your speech:

-- Have a CAPTIVATING introduction sentence; use a short, clear and powerful sentence.
+Have a CAPTIVATING introduction sentence; use a short, clear and powerful sentence.

-- RELATE to your audience so that it keeps them interested so they actually WANT to listen.
+RELATE to your audience so that it keeps them interested so they actually WANT to listen.

-- If you are taking on a persona, firstly study and UNDERSTAND your character.
+If you are taking on a persona, firstly study and UNDERSTAND your character.

-- Don’t forget your persuasive techniques.
+Don’t forget your persuasive techniques.
 I usually use repetition in conjunction with the ‘rule of three’.

 Remember that you are writing a SPEECH, not an essay.
 Instill your oral with emotion, varied tone and and sentence lengths.

 A few tips on your performance: